em00k/NextBuild/Emu/CSpect/ReadMe.txt

 -s14               =  enable 14Mhz mode
 -s28               =  enable 28Mhz mode
--exit              =  to enable "EXIT" opcode of "DD 00" -brk               =  to enable "BREAK" opcode of "DD 01" -esc               =  to disable ESCAPE exit key (use exit opcode, close button or ALT+F4 to exit) -cur               =  to map cursor keys to 6789 (l/r/d/u) -8_3               =  set filenames back to 8.3 detection
+-exit              =  to enable "EXIT" opcode of "DD 00" -brk               =  to enable "BREAK" opcode of "FD 00" -esc               =  to disable ESCAPE exit key (use exit opcode, close button or ALT+F4 to exit) -cur               =  to map cursor keys to 6789 (l/r/d/u) -8_3               =  set filenames back to 8.3 detection